Alimentation Couche-Tard wins U.S. OK to buy CST, with conditions

-WASHINGTON Alimentation Couche-Tard Inc (ATDb.TO) has won U.S. antitrust approval to buy rival CST Brands Inc (CST.N) on condition that it sell up to 71 stores in eight states, the Federal Trade Commission said on Monday.
+WASHINGTON (Reuters) - Alimentation Couche-Tard Inc (ATDb.TO) has won U.S. antitrust approval to buy rival CST Brands Inc CST.N on condition that it sell up to 71 stores in eight states, the Federal Trade Commission said on Monday.

 Alimentation Couche-Tard, a big Canada-based chain of convenience stores and gas stations, said in August that it would buy the smaller CST, which has the Corner Store markets, for some $4.4 billion.